Lodging a complaint with the Non-State Schools Accreditation Board (the ‘Board’)

 - flexible arrangement approvals;

-- health, safety and conduct of staff and students;
+- conduct of staff and students, and response to harm;

 - land and buildings;